 UCLan’s Medicine (MBBS) programme offers an innovative approach to medical education.
 Taught in state-of the-art facilities, the course is currently undergoing General Medical Council quality assurance.

 At UCLan’s School of Medicine we aim to develop students who are ready to practise medicine safely and compassionately.
 We provide a strong core of biomedical knowledge and clinical skills to prepare you for the demands of a rapidly changing global health environment.
-Clinical placements feature strongly throughout the programme with patient interaction beginning in Year 1.
+Clinical placements in UK NHS hospitals and clinics start in Year 1 and feature strongly throughout the programme.

-In 2018, this course is open to international students and a limited number of places will be available for UK students from the North West of England.
+From 2018 the MBBS course started to offer limited places to UK students from the North West of England.
 Weighting will be given to UK Widening Participation students.
 UK applications from outside the North West will not be considered.
 For full details see the course page.

 Fields marked with an * must be completed.